 - 1. All are required to meet core curriculum requirements. - 2.
-All are required to complete a total of two courses in professional studies (business, communication arts, and/or teacher education). - 3.
-All are required to complete with a grade of C- or higher thirty to thirty-six semester hours of upper-division courses in a planned program with specific academic or career focus.
+All are required to complete CMM 150 or BUS 210 in order to fulfill general speech competency. - 3.
+All are required to complete with a grade of C- or higher thirty-three semester hours of upper-division courses in a planned program with specific academic or career focus.
 While a C- in one of these courses will be accepted as a passing grade, all students must attain a cumulative GPA of 2.0, both overall and in the major, in order to graduate. - 4.
-Comprehensive requirements may be fulfilled in a way appropriate to the approved program. - 5.
+The comprehensive requirement will be fulfilled by completion of GST 499 or HUM 460, or an acceptable and approved substitution. - 5.
 Declaration of intent to pursue a general studies major should be made no later than the student's attaining the status of a second semester junior. - 6.
 A student desiring to pursue the major must have his/her plan of studies approved by the General Studies Committee. - 7.
 A major with a business component should include, at the minimum, courses required for the minor in business. - 8.
 Students shall submit their proposed plans of study to the General Studies Committee prior to preregistration for the first semester of their senior year.

-Students interested in the general studies program should contact the Office of Academic Affairs.
+Students interested in the general studies program should contact the director of the program.